fawaz-alesayi/svelte-use-persist/README.md

 # svelte-use-persist

-A Svelte action that saves forms client sid
+A Svelte action that saves forms and inputs client side to local storage and restores them on page load.

 ## Installation